mParticle/TeamCity-Phabricator-Plugin/readme.md

 2. Add code coverage reporting

 ##Contributions
-This version of the plugin has been heavily modified by the mParticle team.
+This version of the plugin has been heavily modified by the mParticle team and is in active development.

 The original plugin was written by [@halfmatthalfcat] with influence from [@sectioneight](https://github.com/sectioneight) on architecture
 (He wrote a majority of [Uber's Jenkins->Phabricator plugin](https://github.com/uber/phabricator-jenkins-plugin),